SungJooK/SungJooK.github.io/_pages/Research.md

   * Presented at ISMS Marketing Science (2022)
   * Invited to present at Korea University Brownbag seminar (2021)

+{% comment %}
-# * Does the ''Going Solo'' Relationship Trend have an Effect on the Real Estate Market?
+* Does the ''Going Solo'' Relationship Trend have an Effect on the Real Estate Market?
-#  * Finalizing for submitting to _Management Science_
+  * Finalizing for submitting to _Management Science_
-#  * with Ralph Siebert and Zaiyan Wei
+  * with Ralph Siebert and Zaiyan Wei
-#  * Presented at POMS Annual Conference (2022)
+  * Presented at POMS Annual Conference (2022)

-# * The Spillover Effect of a Minimum Wage Increase on a Multi-level Marketing Firm and Its “Uncovered” Sales Agents
+ * The Spillover Effect of a Minimum Wage Increase on a Multi-level Marketing Firm and Its “Uncovered” Sales Agents
-#  * In preparation for submitting to _Journal of Marketing_
+  * In preparation for submitting to _Journal of Marketing_
-#  * with Dinesh Puranam, Wreeto Kar, and S. Siddarth
+  * with Dinesh Puranam, Wreeto Kar, and S. Siddarth
-#  * Presented at ISMS Marketing Science (2023)>
+  * Presented at ISMS Marketing Science (2023)
+{% endcomment %}